Most startups recognize that it takes talent to stand out in a competitive market.

 One of the simplest (and cheapest) ways to do this is to hold a monthly or quarterly company planning meeting.
-In this meeting you can talk openly about big picture stuff—how the company has been progressing, what problems or opportunities have presented themselves, what the plan of action is for the next month, quarter, or even year.
+In this meeting, you can talk openly about big picture stuff—how the company has been progressing, what problems or opportunities have presented themselves, and what the plan of action is for the next month, quarter, or even year.

 It’s also an opportunity for team members to offer their opinion on key projects or topics and for your to follow up with feedback.
 This brings anything lurking beneath the fold up to the surface before it gets out of hand.
-Bonus, this is a great way to get new ideas from your team!
+Bonus, this is a great way to get new ideas from your team.

-By selling the vision, you’re feeding directly into a number of those human needs, especially contribution, ensuring your team know they are working towards something bigger than just making money and doing the 9-5.
+By selling the vision, you’re feeding directly into a number of those human needs, especially contribution, ensuring your team knows they are working towards something bigger than just making money and doing the 9-5.
 But it also gives a sense of connection, certainty, and growth.

 What are some concrete ways that you can translate your values across the everyday operations of your workplace?
 What activities will help you achieve your vision faster?